-Dollar pulls back after Trump comments, world stocks dip
+Dollar pares back after Trump comments; world stocks dip

 Other metals such as zinc also fell.

-Global benchmark Brent crude fell as concerns about mounting supply returned after a brief rally on comments that Saudi Arabia’s exports would fall in August.
+Global benchmark Brent crude dipped as concerns about mounting supply returned after a brief rally earlier in the session on comments that Saudi Arabia’s exports would fall in August.

-Additional reporting by Marc Jones in London; Editing by Bernadette Baum and Susan Thomas
+Additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Bernadette Baum, Susan Thomas and Jonathan Oatis